 Of note, we value and prioritize the inclusion of self advocates – transitioning youth with ID and/or ASD – and family members in the planning and implementation of this project as well as the sharing of findings locally, provincially, nationally and internationally.

-Research Team: Dr. Rachelle Hole (UBC O School of Social Work), Dr. Joan Bottorff (UBC O School of Nursing), Dr. Leyton Schnellert (UBC O Education), Dr. Jon Corbett (UBC O Irving K Barber School of Arts and Sciences), Dr. Tim Stainton (UBC V School of Social Work), Dr. Richard Young (UBC V Psychiatry), Dr. Diane Finegood (SFU Health Sciences), and Dr. Cameron Crawford (Independent Research Consultant).
+Research Team: Dr. Rachelle Hole (UBC O School of Social Work), Dr. Joan Bottorff (UBC O School of Nursing), Dr. Leyton Schnellert (UBC O Education), Dr. Tim Stainton (UBC V School of Social Work), Dr. Richard Young (UBC V Educational Counselling and Psychology and Special Education), Dr. Jose Domene (University of Calgary, Education), Dr. Steven Barnes (UBC V Psychology), Dr. Robert Williamson (Simon Fraser University, Education), Dr. Cameron Crawford (Independent Research Consultant).

-Self Advocate Consultants include: Shameera Rosal (UBC O Steps Forward Student), Erin Boe (Pacific Autism Family Centre), Jose Figueroa (Langley Association for Community Living) SF Walker (Pacific Autism Family Centre), and David Johnston (BC People First).
+Self Advocate Consultants include: Shameera Rosal (UBC O Steps Forward Student), Erin Boe (Pacific Autism Family Centre), Jose Figueroa (Inclusion Langley Society), SF Walker (Pacific Autism Family Centre), David Johnston (BC People First), Colton Sterling-Moses.